marcuscraske/marcuscraske-dot-com/content/blog/2025-12-09-smart-home-rebuild/_index.md

 And since it controls the lights in my house, the switch-over needed to be minimum.

+## Disclaimer
+This article is intended for a [homelab environment](https://www.reddit.com/r/homelab/wiki/introduction/), not production.

+Some configuration is insecure, and shortcuts have been taken to minimise resource usage.

+This article is provided for educational purposes.

 ## Using AI to Migrate Services
 Shout-out to [JetBrains Goland](https://www.jetbrains.com/go/) for the built-in AI features, which have been used to migrate a lot of microservices from Node.js to Golang.